biosimulations/biosimulations/docs/developers/architecture/philosophy.md

 # Architectural decisions and philosophy

-This page is intended to be a place to document the reasoning behind some of the decisions made in the architecture of the project and note changes in the architecture as the project evolves.
-Earlier decisions may turn out to be incorrect, overly complex, or otherwise outdated as development continues.
-The notes here can be used to guide other decisions that may be made or work through various design and implementation discussions.
+This page outlines some of the rationale for the architecture of the project.

-## Cloud computing versus on-premise high-performance computing
+## Hybrid cloud-on-permise architecture

-The funding structure for the BioSimulations and BioSimulators projects encourages the use of existing high-performance computing (HPC) and storage resources at UConn Health.
-While this is a reasonable approach, the architecture is designed to be as flexible as possible, allowing for the use of resources at other institutions or entirely cloud-based resources with minimal changes to the code and design.
+BioSimulations uses a hybrid architecture in which the APIs, backend services, and databases are deployed in a Kubernetes cluster in the commerical cloud; simulation runs are executed using on-premise high-performance computing (HPC) at UConn Health; and simulation projects and their results are stored using on-premise resources at UConn Health.
+We chose this hybrid architecture to minimize the long-term cost of deploying BioSimulations, particularly executing simulations for the community.
+Nevertheless, BioSimulations and BioSimulators are architected such they can be deployed to alternative resources with minimal modification.